-To the state of th Represents a generic network device, such as a router, switch, or firewall.
-ROUTER Represents a routing-capable device, such as a router or Layer 3 switch. awich aware a series of the se Represents a generic switch, such as a Layer 2 or Layer 3 switch, or a router that supports Layer 2 forwarding and other Layer 2 features.
-Represents an access controller, a unified wired-WLAN module, or the switching engine on a unified wired-WLAN switch. ((0,10)) Represents an access point.
-Represents a security product, such as a firewall, a UTM, or a load-balancing or security card that is installed in a device.
+Represents a generic network device, such as a router, switch, or firewall.
+ROUTER Represents a routing-capable device, such as a router or Layer 3 switch.
+SWITCH Represents a generic switch, such as a Layer 2 or Layer 3 switch, or a router that supports Layer 2 forwarding and other Layer 2 features.
+Represents an access controller, a unified wired-WLAN module, or the switching engine on a unified wired-WLAN switch. (()) Represents an access point.
+No. Represents a security product, such as a firewall, a UTM, or a load-balancing or security card that is installed in a device.
 Represents a security card, such as a firewall card, a load-balancing card, or a NetStream card.